zypher-systems/Zypher_OS/README.md

 *(Note: ZypherOS is currently in Alpha.
 Deployment on production data without backups is not recommended.)*

-To install ZypherOS, download the latest ISO file from the tag section of release.
+To install ZypherOS, download the latest ISO file from the tag section of releases.